How to Clear DNS Cache on Mac Ventura, Monterey… (Flush DNS)

 Method 1: How to clear DNS Cache on Mac

-If you have made DNS servers and still you didn’t encounter any changes, then you should clear the DNS cache and again check it this workout for you.
-It is not necessary to close all the applications which use DNS like Firefox, Safari and other web browsers.
+If you have made DNS servers and still haven’t encountered any changes, you should clear the DNS cache and check this workaround again.
+Closing all the applications that use DNS, like Firefox, Safari, and other web browsers is unnecessary.

 Sudo killall –HUP mDNSResponder;say DNS cache has been flushed

-Step 3: Hit return key and enter Admin password.
+- Hit return key and enter the Admin password.

 Also, you will get a kind of voice message from the system that DNS cache has been flushed.